Pancreatic cancer risks and causes

 Helicobacter pylori (H pylori) is a bacteria that causes stomach ulcers, and is a known risk factor for stomach cancer.
 Some studies have shown that infection with H pylori increases the risk of pancreatic cancer.
 Millions of people are infected with H pylori and most do not get these types of cancer, and so there must be other factors at work.

 People with diabetes have an increased risk of pancreatic cancer.
 Diabetes is a disease of the pancreatic cells that normally make insulin.
 It is possible that a growing cancer actually causes some cases of diabetes, rather than the diabetes causing the cancer.
-Pancreatic cancer specialists believe that anyone over 50 who develops diabetes and has unexplained weight loss should be investigated for other pancreatic disease.
+Pancreatic cancer specialists believe that anyone over 50 who develops diabetes and has unexplained weight loss should be investigated for other pancreatic disease, and to rule out pancreatic cancer.
 Most people who develop diabetes late in life are overweight, so diabetes and weight loss together are more unusual.

 Remember - diabetes is a common disease.
 Even with the increased risk, the vast majority of people with diabetes will not develop cancer of the pancreas.